Upholstery: Automobile

 The term coach trimmer derives from the days when car frames were produced by manufacturers and delivered to coach builders to add a car body and interior trimmings.
 Trimmers would produce soft furnishings, carpets, soft tops, and roof linings often to order to customer specifications.
 Later, trim shops were frequently an in-house part of the production line as the production process was broken down into smaller parts manageable by semi-skilled labor.

 Many automotive trimmers now work in automotive design or with aftermarket trim shops carrying out repairs, restorations, or customer conversions directly.
-A few high-quality motor car manufacturers still employ trimmers, for example, Aston Martin.
+A few luxury motor car manufacturers still employ trimmers, for example, Aston Martin.